-School will share with parents any concerns we may have about their child unless to o lo so may p olace a child d at risk of ha arm.
+School will share w i ith parents any c oncerns we may have about their child unless to o lo so may place a c child at risk of har m.

 We encourage parents to discuss any concerns they may have with (insert).....